CharlesStover/reactn/Provider.md

 Provider.resetGlobal();

 Provider.setGlobal({ x: 1 });

+Provider.useDispatch();

+Provider.useDispatch('name');

+Provider.useDispatch(reducerFunction);

+Provider.useGlobal();

+Provider.useGlobal('property');
 ```

 ## useGlobal and withGlobal

-The `useGlobal` React Hook and `withGlobal` Higher-Order Component, unlike
+The `useDispatch` and `useGlobal` React Hooks and `withGlobal` Higher-Order
-other helper methods, have access to the ReactN Context.
-Because of this, you
+Component, unlike other helper methods, have access to the ReactN Context.
-do not need to use your `Provider`'s static method.
+Because of this, you do not need to use your `Provider`'s static method.

 However, you may want to mix-and-match multiple global states in a single
 component.
 Because of this, you can forcefully override the Context with your
 `Provider`'s static method.

-`Provider.useGlobal` and `Provider.withGlobal` behave exactly like their
+`Provider.useDispatch`, `Provider.useGlobal`, and `Provider.withGlobal` behave
-respective helper functions, except they ignore the existing ReactN Context and
+exactly like their respective helper functions, except they ignore the existing
-use your `Provider` instead.
+ReactN Context and use your `Provider` instead.

 Below is an example component that uses four different global states at once.